 Havana is an incredible, vibrant city that is now more accessible than ever to tourists.
-There is so much to do in this fascinating city filled with an abundance of history and culture.
-Dale Persons visited Havana for the first time last summer and can’t wait to go back.
-She has put up a list of activities not to be missed when visiting this beautiful Cuban capital.
+There is so much to do in this fascinating city filled with abundant history and culture.
+We visited Havana for the first time last summer and can’t wait to return.
+We made a list of activities not to be missed when visiting this beautiful Cuban capital.

 Here are the top 10 things you must do on your trip to Havana!

 1. Cruise down the Malecón at sunset

 The Malecón is one of the most famous streets in Havana, running along the ocean from one end of the city to the other.
 The best time to see it is on a weekend evening when locals and tourists alike come out to stroll along the promenade, play music and dance, or sit on the seawall with their friends and family to watch the sunset.

 There is nothing quite like cruising down the Malecón at sunset in a vintage convertible with the wind in your hair and the smell of the ocean in the air.

 2. Ride in a vintage 1950s American car